Odyseus/CinnamonTools/.gitlab/issue_templates/Bug.md

 Or just upload the content of the files to any "pastebin" service (dpaste.com, for example).
 Check the content of the log files for sensible information BEFORE running the commands.
 Life span of single paste on termbin.com is one month.
 Older pastes are deleted.
-The ~/.cinnamon/glass.log file doesn't exists in newer Cinnamon versions.
-So, don't worry if it cannot be found.

-cat ~/.cinnamon/glass.log | nc termbin.com 9999
 cat ~/.xsession-errors | nc termbin.com 9999
 -->